 Aside from the bride and groom, the gown is the star of the show.
 While it’s pristine and perfectly hung, you’ll want to try a variety of wedding dress photos.
 Your venue is sure to host a wide range of interesting textures and colors to set the gown against.
 Head outside if you want to capture an artistic shot of your dress flowing in the wind.

-Behind-the-scenes memories with the bridal party.
-Champagne time
+Behind-the-scenes memories with the bridal party

 Putting On The Dress

 This isn’t a normal “going out” kind of night.
 This is a process!
-Putting on the dress photos are a great way to look back at what some brides describe as the ‘moment it all became real’.
-It’s very likely that your bridesmaids will have to help you into your gown, and there will definitely be a lot of movement providing tons of opportunities for a lot or artistic layouts.
+Putting on the dress photos is a great way to look back at what some brides describe as the ‘moment it all became real’.
+It’s very likely that your bridesmaids will have to help you into your gown, and there will definitely be a lot of movement providing tons of opportunities for a lot of artistic layouts.

-Photo 13-15: Bride Putting On Garter
+Bride Putting On Garter

 This is the moment that walks the line between romantic and sexy.
-Grooms are sure to appreciate a few pictures of the bride putting on garter.
+Grooms are sure to appreciate a few pictures of the bride putting on a garter.
 A slightly seductive photo that’s also innocent enough to share with the family combines the hint of lingerie and a little leg tactfully concealed by the gown.

 Hairstyle Closeup – Wedding Photos

 A lot of thought goes into the bride’s hairstyle.
 Photos are a must!
 Make sure to capture the entire head-to-toe ensemble so that you can see how it all flows together.
 You’ll also have to make sure to zoom in to keep a memory of all the close-up details.
 But, make sure to do it before all the dancing starts!

-Photo 19-21: Getting Ready With Bridesmaids
+Getting Ready With Bridesmaids